 One such project is Achieving the Dream, a multi-year initiative funded by the Lumina Foundation and partnered with the American Association of Community Colleges.
 Achieving the Dream is designed to enhance the academic success of low-income and minority students.
-Four of Florida's community colleges (Broward Community College, Hillsborough Community College, Tallahassee Community College, and Valencia Community College) are among the fifty-eight institutions in nine states that were selected to participate.
+Four of Florida's community colleges (Broward Community College, Hillsborough Community College, Tallahassee Community College, and Valencia Community College) are among the eighty-two institutions in fifteen states that were selected to participate.
 According to the reviewers, those colleges selected most effectively demonstrated their commitment to increasing student success and best communicated their vision for accomplishing this at their institutions.
 Each of Florida's colleges receives \$100,000 annually to implement their plans for addressing the academic success of low-income and minority students.

 College Goal Sunday (CGS) is a grant program, funded through the Lumina Foundation, that provides traditionally underrepresented students and their families with information about the availability of financial aid and assistance in completing the paperwork required to qualify for that aid.
 It is generally held on a Sunday closely preceding or following Super Bowl Sunday, typically in February.
-According to survey data released by the National Association of Student Financial Aid Administrators and the Institute for Higher Education Policy, 89 percent of our 2006 participants were in the target audience (e.g., low income, first generation in college, or minority).
-In fact, Florida ranked in the top three participating states in the nation for percentage of target audience members attending the event.
-At our 2006 event, we served approximately 1,000 students who were encouraged and supported with one-on-one advice to seek postsecondary education and financial aid opportunities.
+According to survey data released by the National Association of Student Financial Aid Administrators and the Institute for Higher Education Policy, 89 percent of our 2007 participants were in the target audience (e.g., low income, first generation in college, or minority).
+In fact, Florida ranked first among participating states for percentage of target audience members attending the event.
+At the 2007 event, the Division served approximately 4,600 students who were encouraged and supported with one-on-one advice to seek postsecondary education and financial aid opportunities.

-Additionally, all 28 of Florida's community colleges will be participating in the 2007 statewide Community College Survey of Student Engagement (CCSSE).
-In 2004, all 28 participated in an effort to gather useful information on student engagement.
+Additionally, all 28 of Florida's community colleges participated in the 2007 statewide Community College Survey of Student Engagement (CCSSE).
 CCSSE's survey instrument, The Community College Student Report, provides information on student engagement, a key indicator of learning.
 The survey, administered to community college students, asks questions that assess institutional practices and student behaviors that are correlated highly with student learning and student retention.
-The Division of Community Colleges developed workshops to assist institutions in interpreting and using the results of the survey.
+The Division of Community Colleges will host a workshop conducted by CCSSE to assist institutions in interpreting and using the results of the survey.

 Florida has multiple pathways to teacher certification.
 Serving as one of these pathways, Educator Preparation Institutes (EPIs) meet the need for increased access for baccalaureate degree holders to become certified teachers.
-Community colleges play a larger role in preparing teachers, as well as paraprofessionals and in-service training for educators as a result of significant legislative changes this year.
-Through 2004 legislative action (Section 1004.85, F.S.), community colleges are authorized to create Educator Preparation Institutes with Department of Education approval.
+Community colleges play a larger role in preparing teachers, as well as paraprofessionals and in-service training for educators as a result of significant legislative changes.
+As a result of 2004 legislative action (Section 1004.85, F.S.), community colleges are authorized to create Educator Preparation Institutes with Department of Education approval.
 These institutes address Florida's pressing needs in professional development for teachers, substitute teacher preparation, paraprofessional training, and alternative teacher certification.
 They also enhance the ability of community colleges to assist the state in meeting federal No Child Left Behind requirements.
-Within the past year, all 28 of Florida's community colleges received approval to begin EPI operations.
-In 2005-06, approximately 1,500 students were enrolled in alternative teacher certification programs within the EPIs.
+During 2005-06,, all 28 of Florida's community colleges received approval to begin EPI operations.
+That year approximately 1,200 students were enrolled in alternative teacher certification programs within the EPIs.
+By 2006-07 enrollment in alternative teacher certification programs at Florida's community colleges increased to almost 4,000 students.